globallyunique/agile-requirements-framework/index.md

 # Real-Agile with a Comprehensive Requirements Framework

 Products[^product-project] need comprehensive requirements specifications.
 Not an up-front waterfall spec.
 Rather a *continuously evolving* framework of requirements specifications that organize the path to building the product.
 User stories as used in current agile processes cannot accomplish this because they need to drive short term work management rather than be a fully connected requirements story; I will detail my reasoning by describing a way-of-working to build comprehensive requirements that is compatible with an agile way-of-working in this article.

-The following picture provides an overview of the framework.
-Each part of it is discussed.
+The following is an overview of the way-of-working framework, each part is explored in detail in this article.

 ![Overview](./images/overview.png)